Singapore Street Food Guide: Where and What To Eat Under $5 USD

 Singapore Street Food

+This stall is situated in Old Airport Road Food Centre, known for its Char Kway Teow.
+The flat rice noodles are stir-fried to perfection, imbued with the smoky wok-hei flavor and a medley of ingredients.
 Ask for extra cockles if you love these briny shellfish!
 Lao Fu Zi Fried Kway Teow is best visited during dinner hours.

 48. Chey Sua Carrot Cake